Arctotherium: Tremarctinae

 Tremarctinae originate with their common ancestor, Plionarctos.
-Around the Miocene-Pliocene boundary (~5.3 Ma) Tremarctines, along with other ursids, experienced an explosive radiation in diversity, as C4 vegetation (grasses) and open habitats dominated, the world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 60–70% of all Eurasian faunal genera, and 70–80% of North American genera.Correspondingly, recent genetic studies suggest that the mean divergence dates for Arctotherium, Arctodus and Tremarctos was between 5.5Ma and 4.8 Ma,' and between Arctotherium and Tremarctos at 4.1 Ma.
-Notably, all three genera are first recorded from the Late Blancan (Late Pliocene / Early Pleistocene) of North America, with the first possible record of Arctotherium sp. being a tooth found in the Cuscatlán Formation of El Salvador, dated to the latest Pliocene (2.588 Ma).
-Arctotherium may have existed in North America for several million years without being present in the fossil record, or possibly island-hopped to mainland South America prior to formation of the Isthmus of Panama.
-However, genetic research suggests that Arctotherium originated in the Late Pliocene, coinciding with the establishment of a direct land connection between North and South America approximately 3 Ma.
+Around the Miocene-Pliocene boundary (~5.3 Ma) Tremarctines, along with other ursids, experienced an explosive radiation in diversity, as C4 vegetation (grasses) and open habitats dominated, the world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 60–70% of all Eurasian faunal genera, and 70–80% of North American genera.Genetic research on the mitochondrial DNA of tremarctine bears indicates Arctotherium was more closely related to Tremarctos than Arctodus.
+However, a preliminary investigation of tremarctine bear's nuclear DNA suggests an extensive history of hybridization between Tremarctos and Arctodus in North America, although hybridization with Arctotherium (likely A. wingei) is possible, either in Central America throughout the Pleistocene or as Tremarctos migrated southwards into South America at the end of the Pleistocene.

-Traditionally based on morphological data, Arctodus and Arcotherium were thought to be more closely related to each other than to Tremarctos.
-A 2016 mitochondrial DNA study found that the mitochondrial genome of Arctotherium is closer to the spectacled bear (Tremarctos ornatus), than to Arctodus of North America.
-The authors of the study suggested that this implied Arcotherium and Arctodus evolved large size in a convergent manner.
+North America

-Recent research suggests that Arctotherium either emerged from the Tremarctos genus or was a sister lineage to Tremarctos, Plionarctos harroldum may have been the ancestor of both genera as a transitional P. c.f. harroldum specimen from Washington state (2.9Ma) appears to be evolutionarily intermediate between P. harroldum and T. floridanus.
+Some researchers suggest that Arctotherium either emerged from the Tremarctos genus or was a sister lineage to Tremarctos, Plionarctos harroldum may have been the ancestor of both genera as a transitional P. c.f. harroldum specimen from Washington state, USA (2.9Ma) appears to be evolutionarily intermediate between P. harroldum and T. floridanus.

+Genetic research suggests an origin for Arctotherium in the Early Pliocene, with the mean genetic divergence dates for Arctotherium, Arctodus and Tremarctos between 5.5Ma and 4.8 Ma,' and between Arctotherium and Tremarctos at 4.1 Ma.
+Arctotherium may have existed in North America for several million years without being present in the fossil record, or possibly island-hopped to mainland South America prior to formation of the Isthmus of Panama, before the establishment of a direct land connection between North and South America approximately 3 Ma.

+All three genera are first recorded in North America from the Early Pleistocene of the Late Blancan faunal stage (with Arctotherium sp. being recovered from El Salvador), however the first possible records of Arctotherium are from the Plio-Pleistocene boundary of Venezuela (ca. 3Ma).
+While Tremarctos floridanus was once described from the Yucatán Peninsula, subsequent research reassigned these specimens to Arctotherium wingei, and established Arctotherium as being the only known bear from the Plio-Pleistocene of the Neotropical realm (Central and South America).